THX: History

 In 1990, Lucasfilm unveiled the Home THX Audio System at the Consumer Electronics Show in Chicago.
 That year, a demo LaserDisc dubbed Wow! was unveiled.
 It featured various clips from Star Wars, Indiana Jones, and Willow.
-Three years later in 1993, The Abyss was released on LaserDisc, making it the first time THX was used on that device.
+Three years later in 1993, the Special Edition cut of The Abyss became the first laserdisc to receive the THX certification.
 In 1995, the Star Wars trilogy became the first THX certified VHS release.
 In 1997, Twister became the first digitally mastered THX release on the new DVD format.

 In early 2002, it was announced that Lincoln became the first auto company to offer THX-certified premium car audio systems.
 A concept sound system for the Lincoln Blackwood showcased the potential for in-car multi-channel surround sound, demonstrated at the THX booth at the Consumer Electronics Show in Las Vegas.
 The license ensured that high-performance audio systems in Lincoln vehicles met the exacting sound quality and performance standards of its new THX Ultra Premium Car Audio program, beginning with the 2003 Lincoln LS, which was introduced later that year.

-THX separated from Lucasfilm and became an independent company in June 2002.
+THX separated from Lucasfilm and became a new independent company in June 2002.
 The company's headquarters continued in Marin County, California, with offices in Burbank and plan for international expansion.
 It expanded into gaming and car audio systems.
-On the professional front, THX planned to continue the expansion of its theatrical certification programs as it became more involved in digital cinema.
+On the professional front, THX planned to continue the expansion of its theatrical certification programs as it became more involved in digital theater.

 On September 30, 2003, THX announced its seal of approval for video game audio.
 Electronic Arts became the first company to achieve the game certification.
 This helped improve game sound, measuring the credibility of games at a time when the industry became important to the entertainment market.
 Five games by Electronic Arts, including Need for Speed: Underground, Medal of Honor: Rising Sun and The Lord of the Rings: The Return of the King carried logos on their box and pre-game trailers.
 In 2020, THX Certified Game Mode was introduced, with enhanced contrast and color, and reduced input lag, and greater accuracy to the producers' intentions.
 It has judder and smear reduction, meaning that the picture remained crisp with a quick rise time between dark-to-light transitions.
 On August 3, TCL Technology revealed the first television to include THX Certified Game Mode, a 6-Series TCL Roku TV.

-In 2006, THX began to certify high definition Blu-ray discs, starting with Terminator 2: Judgment Day.
+In 2006, THX began to certify new high definition Blu-ray discs, starting with Terminator 2: Judgment Day.